yanghl22/nodejs-web-api/README.md

 # TODOLIST

-The exception handling is not well done yet, later I will refine the exception handling and write tests for each webapi.
-In addition, I will create a front-end application use angular to consume the webapi.
+**The exception handling is not well done yet, later I will refine the exception handling and write tests for each webapi.
+In addition, I will use Angular create a front-end application to consume the upper webapi**.